-We suggest an additional feedback mechanism by lateral crustal flow (Fig. 2b).
+We suggest an additional feedback mechanism by lateral crustal flow (Fig. 4).
 According to this mechanism, erosional removal of material from topographic heights (dynamic unloading) and its deposition in the foreland basins (dynamic loading) should result in horizontal ductile crustal flow that may oppose gravitational spreading of the crustal roots and may eventually drive a net influx of material towards the orogeny.
-We finally test our ideas on three representative and well-studied cases:

-- 1. Slow convergence and erosion rates (Western Alpes), - 2.
-Intermediate rates (Tien Shan, Central Asia), and - 3.
-Fast convergence and erosion rates rates (Himalaya, Central Asia).
+We finally test our ideas on 3 representative and well-studied cases: (1) slow convergence and erosion rates (Western Alpes), (2) intermediate rates (Tien Shan, Central Asia), and (3) fast convergence and erosion rates (Himalaya, Central Asia).